LayerXcom/confidential-computing-modules/README.md

 </div>
 </br>

 Anonify is a blockchain-agnostic execution environment with privacy and auditability based on TEE (Trusted Execution Environment).
-Currently supported ethereum-based blockchains such as quorum.
-It enables high availability and flexible execution of business logic while protecting shared state data that is not desired to be revealed between nodes.
-It also provides an auditability that allows only a specific audit entity to see the data on the blockchain.
+Anonify enables flexible execution of business logic while protecting a shared state that is not desired to be revealed to the others.
+Anonify also provides auditability, i.e., only an auditor can read a specific part of the state.
+The current implementation of Anonify only supports Ethereum-based blockchains such as [Quorum](https://github.com/jpmorganchase/quorum) as the backend.

-Have a look at [Anonify book](https://layerxcom.github.io/anonify-book/) for usage and more information.
+Please refer to [Anonify book](https://layerxcom.github.io/anonify-book/) for more information.

 ## Setup
-Building an anonify contract.
+Building an Anonify contract.
 ```
 $ solc -o build --bin --abi --optimize --overwrite contracts/Anonify.sol
 ```